omer-kose/Eulerian-Fluid-Simulation/README.md

 I have implemented an Eulerian Fluid Simulation where grid is represented by a staggered MAC Grid.

 # Implementation Details
- - Implementation is done with Taichi
+ - Implementation is done with Taichi.
- - Velocity field lies on the cell faces
+ - Velocity field lies on the cell faces.
  - Pressure and Quantity (dye in this case) fields lie in the cell centers.
- - Pressure is currently computed using Jacobi Iterations
+ - Pressure is currently computed using Jacobi Iterations.

+## Controls
+ - With left click user can add dye into the simulation.
+ - Space can be used to stop the simulation.
+ - With 'r' key the simulation can be reset.

 ## The Local and World Grid Logic
 It is hard to find people explaining the grid logic and index conversion they used in their code.
 I do not prefer converting indices in place in the code without explicitly stating in which grid the computation is done.
 The allocated fields are stored in row-major order whose origin is at the top-left.
 The cell centers are used as the cell indices.
 In other words, I use the classical multi-dimensional array convention.
 I did not want to do the math in this grid.
 Thus, I created a canonical grid which I call the world grid.